Assessment of a zero-shot large language model in measuring documented goals-of-care discussions

 Abstract

-Goals-of-care (GOC) discussions and their documentation are an important process measure in palliative care.
-However, existing natural language processing (NLP) models for identifying GOC documentation require costly training data that do not transfer to other constructs of interest.
-Newer large language models (LLMs) hold promise for measuring linguistically complex constructs with fewer or no task-specific training.
+Goals-of-care (GOC) discussions and their documentation are important process measures in palliative care.
+However, existing natural language processing (NLP) models for identifying such documentation require costly task-specific training data.
+Large language models (LLMs) hold promise for measuring such constructs with fewer or no task-specific training data.

 Objective

-To evaluate the performance of a publicly available LLM with no task-specific training data (zero-shot prompting) for identifying EHR-documented GOC discussions.
+To evaluate the performance of a publicly available LLM with no task-specific training data (zero-shot prompting) for identifying documented GOC discussions.

 Results

-A zero-shot large language model with no task-specific training performs similarly to a task-specific supervised-learning BERT model trained on thousands of manually labeled EHR notes in identifying documented goals-of-care discussions.
-These findings demonstrate promise for rigorous use of LLMs in measuring novel clinical trial outcomes.
+A zero-shot large language model with no task-specific training performed similarly to a task-specific trained BERT model in identifying documented goals-of-care discussions.
+This demonstrates the promise of LLMs in measuring novel clinical research outcomes.

 Article activity feed